nakednous/proscene3_design/source.md

 <li class="fragment"> customizability

 N:
-* API simplicity may be evaluated from the set of instructions needed to accomplish a standard task over a given domain
+* API simplicity is related to the evaluation of the set of instructions needed to accomplish a standard task over a given domain -> 'the less instructions the simple the API is'
 * API flexibility is related to as whether or not an advanced task can be accomplished by the framework and if so, how.
-* Software maintenance and extensibility, such as when adding new hardware and/or application user-defined callback routines
+* Customizability, is related to Software maintenance and extensibility,such as when adding new hardware and/or application user-defined callback routines

 V: